adultdate/filament-calendar/README.md

 You have a few options available:
 - Stick to auto discovery, in which case you are ready to go :-),
-- if your calendar works with a single model only or you reuse the same schema for multiple models, you can implement the `schema` or `defaultSchema` method,
+- if your filament-calendar works with a single model only or you reuse the same schema for multiple models, you can implement the `schema` or `defaultSchema` method,
 - or you can implement a schema per model

 #### Implementing a default schema

-If you only work with a single model, or you want to share the same schema across multiple models, you can implement the `schema` or `defaultSchema` method (both are equivalent) in your calendar widget:
+If you only work with a single model, or you want to share the same schema across multiple models, you can implement the `schema` or `defaultSchema` method (both are equivalent) in your filament-calendar widget:

 ```php
 public function defaultSchema(Schema $schema): Schema